Edinburgh and Glasgow Railway: Monkland Railways

 The coal railways of the Monkland district had been very successful early entrants in the field of conveying minerals to market, but as technological pioneers they were now at a disadvantage, with their primitive track and a track gauge that was now non-standard, preventing through running.
 They worked together in a loose collaboration.
-In 1844 the E&GR agreed a takeover with them, and from the first day of 1846 took on the operation of their lines, while Parliamentary permission for formal takeover was sought.
+In 1844 the E&GR agreed a takeover with them, and from the first day of 1846 took on the operation of their lines, while they sought an act of Parliament giving permission for formal takeover.
 On 3 July 1846 this was refused by Parliament, and the E&GR withdrew from the informal arrangement at the end of 1846.
 At this time the Caledonian Railway was planning its route linking Glasgow, and the Caledonian concluded an agreement to take over the Garnkirk and Glasgow Railway and the Wishaw and Coltness Railway.
 The other coal railways aligned themselves away from the Caledonian Railway's influence, and in 1848 they merged to form the Monkland Railways.